SnootyMonkey/posthere.io/README.md

 ## Acknowledgements

 The initial idea for POSThere.io was James Ward's [echo-webhook](http://www.jamesward.com/2014/06/11/testing-webhooks-was-a-pain-so-i-fixed-the-glitch) created in June of 2014.
-We used echo-webhook internally at Path and were big fans, but it didn't really do everything it needed to, so we built POSThere.io.
+I used echo-webhook, but it didn't really do everything it needed to, so I built POSThere.io.
 Thanks for the great idea James and for taking the first step.

 ## License

 POSThere.io is distributed under the [Mozilla Public License v2.0](http://www.mozilla.org/MPL/2.0/).

-Copyright © 2014-2015 Path, Inc.
+Copyright © 2014-2015 Snooty Monkey, LLC.